w3c/tocc/management/Framework.md

 #### Model Kinds

-The Information Viewpoint consists of the following model kinds ([MK comment: I think we opted to omit some of these]):
+The Information Viewpoint consists of the following model kinds ([MK comment: I think we opted to omit some of these]) `CP: We also need to discuss, how the model kinds are represented in the Wiki.
+Are these all mapped to Classes, Object and Data Properties and certain pages/fields of the page will then be only relevant for certain views?`:

 -   Vocabulary Model Kind
 -   Ontology Model Kind